docker/docs/mta/index.md

 ## How Docker solves the problem

 Legacy apps don't have to define your capabilities.
-You can still achieve innovation goals, and bring modern behavior to your current apps without changing a single line of code.
+You can still move forward on innovation goals, and bring modern behavior to your current apps without changing a single line of code.

 ![MTA time and cost savings](images/MTA.png)